peermaps/georender-pack/readme.md

-pack osm data into a buffer based on the [peermaps buffer schema](https://github.com/peermaps/docs/blob/master/bufferschema.md). also includes code to unpack buffers in the above schema for use elsewhere.
+pack osm data into a buffer based on the [peermaps buffer schema](https://github.com/peermaps/docs/blob/master/bufferschema.md). also includes code to unpack buffers in the above schema.

 this is part of the [peermaps](https://github.com/peermaps/) pipeline.